“Since Thomas Jefferson Dined Alone”…. JFK, Winston Churchill

 Someone once said that Thomas Jefferson was a gentleman of 32 who could calculate an eclipse, survey an estate, tie an artery, plan an edifice, try a cause, break a horse, and dance the minuet.
 Whatever he may have lacked, if he could have had his former colleague Mr. Franklin here, we all would have been impressed.

 Not even Churchill, I believe, paid a greater compliment to Jefferson than President Kennedy.
-Likewise, Uncancelled History is a font of Truth emerging from the Bodyguard Lies that surrounds her in the present age.
+Likewise, Uncancelled History is a font of Truth emerging from the Bodyguard of Lies that surrounds her in the present age.

 Andrew Roberts on Churchill vies with Allen Guelzo on Washington as my favorite Uncancelled History episodes.
 And Jean Yarbrough’s Jefferson emerges from the blue distance of time as the truly sterling character her was.
 (Incidentally, the Sally Hemmings story is exploded as the slanderous myth it is.
 Watch it and decide for yourself.)